Choose where you want to live

 Can I choose a town or suburb?

-When you apply for social housing you are asked to choose an area, suburb or town where you would prefer to live.
-We then check to see which allocation zone your selection is in.
-An allocation zone is a group of areas or towns where social housing is available.
-If you are eligible for housing, we list you on the NSW Housing Register for offers of housing in this allocation zone.
+No. When you apply for social housing you are asked to choose an area, suburb or town where you would prefer to live.
+We then check to see which allocation zone your selection is in and if you are eligible for housing, we list you on the NSW Housing Register for offers of housing in this allocation zone.

-For example, in a non-metropolitan area such as Cessnock, we check to see which allocation zone this is in.
-Cessnock is in allocation zone NN17 - Cessnock.
-This allocation zone includes the towns of Cessnock, Aberdare, Bellbird, Paxton, Stanford Merthyr and Millfield.
+For example, in a non metropolitan area such as Ballina, we check to see which allocation zone this is in.
+Ballina is in allocation zone NN31 - Ballina which includes the towns of Ballina, East Ballina, Lennox Head, Skennars Head, Wardell and West Ballina.

-If you said you would prefer to live in the Sydney suburb of Auburn, we check to see which allocation zone this is in.
-Auburn is in allocation zone GW2 - Auburn/Granville which includes Auburn and the suburbs of Berala, Granville, Guildford, Lidcombe, Newington, Regents Park, Rookwood, Silverwater, South Granville.
+If you select a metropolitan area where you would prefer to live, for example Auburn, we check to see which allocation zone this is in.
+Auburn is in allocation zone GW2 Auburn/Granville which includes Auburn and the suburbs of Berala, Granville, Guildford, Lidcombe, Newington, Regents Park, Rookwood, Silverwater and South Granville.

-A few suburbs are in more than one allocation zone, these are indicated by the word “Part”.
+A few suburbs are in more than one allocation zone and these are indicated by the word “Part”.
 Our aim is to house people where they would prefer to live but we can’t guarantee specific locations.
 The location of the property we offer you when it’s your turn to be housed will depend on where the next vacancy occurs that matches the type of housing you need within the allocation zone you have selected.
 This means that we might offer you housing in any of the suburbs or towns that are grouped into the allocation zone you are approved for.